On this page we quickly explain how to use this service. For in-depth information see "How it is built?" tab.

 For example, by comparison of mtgoxUSD and allUSD you can see if MtGox is dominating the market at the moment.
 For 10000 it almost always is, but if you want to trade less than 100 BTC, the best available price is almost certainly a second-grade exchange having enough volume.

-In most cases the benefit from selecting the right exchange and the right trade execution strategy financially outweighs our minuscule subscription cost of 0.5 BTC - so if you trade Bitcoins often, think of supporting us, so we can develop more visualizations and analytical tools.
+In most cases the benefit from selecting the right exchange and the right trade execution strategy financially outweighs our moderate subscription cost - so if you trade Bitcoins often, think of supporting us, so we can develop more visualizations and analytical tools and add more exchanges.

 Bitcoin markets are illiquid markets with relatively low volumes where price for market orders varies significantly depending on demanded volume.
 Implying illiquidity of bitcoin markets, traditional tickers of best bid and ask prices are not relevant for practical trading.